Editor of Alabama newspaper calls for the Ku Klux Klan to 'night ride again'

 "OMG!
 What rock did this guy crawl out from under?
 This editorial is absolutely disgusting & he should resign -NOW," Jones tweeted.
 "I have seen what happens when we stand by while people-especially those with influence- publish racist, hateful views.
 Words matter.
 Actions matter.
 Resign now!"

+Rep. Terri Sewell, D-Ala., echoed Jones' sentiments, telling Sutton to apologize and resign.

+"For the millions of people of color who have been terrorized by white supremacy, this kind of 'editorializing' about lynching is not a joke — it is a threat," she tweeted.
+"These comments are deeply offensive and inappropriate, especially in 2019."

-Calls made by NBC to a number listed for the Democrat-Reporter were not immediately returned.
+Calls made by NBC to a number listed for the Democrat-Reporter, which has a weekly paid circulation of about 1,800, were not immediately returned.

 Sutton began working for the newspaper in 1964, according to a post on the University of Southern Mississippi's website highlighting Sutton and his late wife Jean's career.